armory/docs/content/en/docs/spinnaker/quickstart/Armory-Spinnaker-Quickstart-3.md

 ## Congratulations!

-You completed the Armory Spinnaker QuickStart exercise!
+You completed the QuickStart exercise!
 You can now deploy to AWS using Spinnaker.
 What's Next?

 - Connect your Spinnaker instance to your repositories / artifacts (Github, Sonatype, Artifactory, DockerHub, ECR, GCR, etc).
 - Build in a automated trigger from your CI systems (Jenkins, Bamboo, CircleCI, TravisCI, Nexus, Git, Generic Webhook, etc).